SolaceLabs/Solace-flume-channel/README.md

 | Password  | default  | The Solace client username to connect with  |
 | QueueName  | flumeQ  | The name of the Solace queue to create and use for sending a receiving messages  |

+For more details on configuring client usernames, see https://docs.solace.com/Configuring-and-Managing/Configuring-Client-Usernames.htm

+For more details on configuring VPNs, see https://docs.solace.com/Configuring-and-Managing/Configuring-VPNs.htm

 ## Sample Walkthrough